davegaeddert/davegaeddert/content/_readme.md

 **I learn by doing**

+## Managing

-I have a hard time knowing when to hand things off.
+**I have a hard time knowing when to hand things off.**

+**I have a hard time letting problems or potential improvements in others work slip by.**

-I like solving problems.
-If you’re talking to me, and a problem comes up, I’ll really want to solve it — even if it isn’t mine to solve
+**I like solving problems.** If you’re talking to me, and a problem comes up, I’ll really want to solve it -- even if it isn’t mine to solve.

 ---